All right, hour two, Sean Hannity Show, toll-free, 800-941.

 So he seems to have forgotten one of those sacred canons of professional ethics.

-And then the American Bar Association's ethical standard reads when deciding whether to initiate or c uh continue an investigation, prosecutors should not be influenced by partisan or other improper political considerations.
+And then the American Bar Association's ethical standard reads, when deciding whether to initiate or continue an investigation, prosecutors should not be influenced by partisan or other improper political considerations.

 No personal animus toward a potential subject.

-He has expressed his personal animus and is promised to get Trump.
+He has expressed, you played the cliffs, he has expressed his personal animus and has promised to get Trump.

-He has breached not only the the you know the Bar Association standards, but also New York standards that govern prosecutors.
+He has breached not only the Bar Association standards, but also New York standards that govern prosecutors.

 Let me ask both of you this question.